pustotnik/zenmake/docs/buildconf-taskparams.rst

     analyzing of the task dependencies and file paths in :ref:`source<buildconf-taskparams-source>`.
     Such list of tasks is called `build group` and, by default, it's only one build group for each project which uses ZenMake.
-If this parameter is true, ZenMake creates a new build group for all other tasks which depend on the current task and preparation for these dependent tasks will be run only when all jobs for current task, including all dependencies, are done.
+If this parameter is true, ZenMake creates a new build group for all other dependent tasks and preparation for these dependent tasks will be run only when all jobs for current task, including all dependencies, are done.